replit/play/README.md

 - **`sprite.angle`** — How much the sprite is turned.
 Positive numbers are counter-clockwise.
 The default is 0 degrees (pointed to the right).
 - **`sprite.transparency`** — How see-through the sprite is from 0 to 100.
 0 is completely see-through, 100 is not see-through at all.
 The default is 100.

-Box-sprite specific properties:
+Box-sprite-only properties:
 - **`box.color`** — The color filling the box.
 The default is `black`.
 - **`box.border_width`** — The width of the box's border, the line around it.
 The default is `0`.
 - **`box.border_color`** — The color of the box's border.
 The default is `light blue`.

-Image-sprite specific properties:
+Image-sprite-only properties:

 - **`sprite.image`** — The filename of the image that will be shown.

-Text-specific properties:
+Text-sprite-only properties:

 - **`text.words`** — The displayed text content.
 The default is `'hi :)'`.
 - **`text.font`** — The filename of the font e.g. 'Arial.ttf'.
 The default is `None`, which will use a built-in font.